 4. Disclosure of and transfer of personal data

 Paf processes your personal data in the strictest confidence and only discloses your personal data to third parties which processes the personal data on behalf of Paf and to persons authorised to process personal data, who have undertaken to observe confidentiality or are subject to appropriate statutory confidentiality.
 Otherwise, Paf will only share your personal data with a third party if you have given consent to such disclosure.

-Where Paf has engaged a subcontractor, which provide services related to the processing of personal data to Paf, so called a processor, the subcontractor will only process the personal data in accordance with Paf’s written instructions.
+Where Paf has engaged a subcontractor, which provides services related to the processing of personal data to Paf, so called a processor, the subcontractor will only process the personal data in accordance with Paf’s written instructions.

-Paf may also disclose your personal data within Paf group.
+Paf may disclose your personal data within the Paf group.
 The sharing of your personal data is primarily for managing your personal data for various matters, for example referring you to one of our subsidiaries or being able to answer your questions.